Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 Social Media vs. SEO: The Renter vs. The Owner

 • Social Media is Rented Land: You are at the mercy of algorithms you don't control.
 A single change can wipe out your reach overnight.
-Your account can be suspended without warning.
-You don't own your followers.

 The Power of Search Intent: Quality over Quantity